 - BA 1972.
 Psychology with a minor in Social Work from Anderson University, Indiana.

 FIRST NATION ENROLLMENT AND EXPERIENCE:

-Both Paul-René & Andrea are enrolled in state recognized tribes.
-They have experience with urban and rural reserves and reservation communities as well as community organizations such as urban Friendship Centres, Métis organizations, nonprofit organizations serving Indigenous Peoples, powwow and cultural committees, mixed tribal social / cultural groups and “mixed race” Native groups such as Melungeon and US based metis.
+Paul-René is enrolled in the Nulhegan Abenaki tribe of Vermont.
+Andrea is Shawnee and enrolled as a spouse in the Nulhegan Band.
+They have experience with urban and rural reserves and reservation communities as well as community organizations such as urban Friendship Centres, Métis organizations, nonprofit organizations serving Native Americans, powwow and cultural committees, mixed tribal social / cultural groups and “mixed race” Native groups such as Melungeon and US based metis.